-On September 30, 2019, the Company entered into a license agreement with Symbio for the exclusive worldwide rights to develop, manufacture and commercialize BCV for all human indications, excluding the prevention and treatment of orthopoxviruses, including smallpox.
+On September 30, 2019, the Company entered into a license agreement with SymBio under which the Company granted SymBio exclusive worldwide rights to develop, manufacture and commercialize BCV for all human indications, excluding the prevention and treatment of orthopoxviruses, including smallpox.
 Under the terms of the license agreement, SymBio will be responsible for, and bear the future costs of, worldwide development and commercialization of BCV in the licensed indications.
-Either party may terminate the license agreement upon the occurrence of a material breach by the other party (subject to standard cure periods), or upon certain events involving the bankruptcy or insolvency of the other party.
+Either party may terminate the license agreement upon the occurrence of a material breach by the other party (subject to standard cure periods).
 SymBio may also terminate the license agreement without cause on a country-by-country basis upon ninety days' prior notice.

-In exchange for the license to BCV rights, the Company received an upfront payment of \$5.0 million in October 2019.
-In addition, the Company is eligible to receive up to \$180.0 million in clinical, regulatory and commercial milestones worldwide, as well as low double-digit royalties and additional milestones based on commercial sales.
-Since entering into the license agreement in September 2019, the Company has recognized approximately \$5.0 million of revenue related to the upfront payment and as of March 31, 2020, 14,000 remained in deferred revenue in accrued liabilities.
+In exchange for the license to SymBio under the Company's BCV rights, the Company received an upfront payment of \$5.0 million in October 2019.
+In addition, the Company is eligible to receive up to \$180.0 million in clinical, regulatory and commercial milestones worldwide, as well as low double-digit percent royalties based on net sales of BCV.
+Since entering into the license agreement in September 2019, the Company has recognized all of the \$5.0 million upfront payment.